 8. Great Bear Lake - 31,080 Square Kilometers

 Located 200 km south of the Arctic Circle within the Northwest Territories of Canada, the Great Bear Lake is the fourth largest in North America.
 It is 320 km long, and up to 175 km wide.
 The deepest point of this glacial lake is 446 m, with an average depth of 71.7 m.
 The lake has 26 islands within it that cover a combined area of 759.3 km².
 Great Bear’s Primary outflow is the Great Bear River.
-The surface area of the lake is at a height of 186 m above sea level, and it’s known for unbearably cold temperature drops in the winter months, as exhibited in the frozen surface pictured above.
+The surface area of the lake is at a height of 186 m above sea level, and it’s known for unbearably cold temperature drops in the winter months.

 7. Lake Baikal - 31,500 Square Kilometers